themanaworld/policies/policies/privacy-policy.md

 # Privacy Policy

-This is the general Privacy Policy for The Mana World Project ("we", "us"), along all its services, including websites, forums, wikis, repositories and game servers;
-Containing information regarding the types of information that is collected and recorded by us.
+This is the general Privacy Policy for The Mana World Project ("we", "us"), along all its services, including websites, forums, wikis, repositories and game servers, Containing information regarding the types of information that is collected and recorded by us.
 If you have additional questions or require more information about our Privacy Policy, do not hesitate to contact us at legal@themanaworld.org